CodyCarmichaelMPH/Data-Sonification-Presentation/UPLOAD_INSTRUCTIONS.md

 1. **Enable GitHub Pages**:
    - Go to Settings → Pages
    - Select "Deploy from a branch"
-   - Choose "master" branch and "/(root)" folder
+   - Choose "main" branch and "/(root)" folder
    - Click Save

 2. **Your site will be live at**: